 - Jockey Club Estates – our training grounds and estate management

 - The National Stud – our breeding and educational arm

 - Racing Welfare – our charity

 We are also unique for a commercial business in that we don’t make profits for shareholders.
 Instead we invest all profits back into the sport to support its long term health so British racing will continue to be enjoyed by millions for many years to come.
 The Jockey Club employs over 600 permanent people in various locations across the UK.
 In addition, there are thousands of temporary workers employed directly or indirectly by our partners and suppliers to service peaks of high demand at major horse racing meetings and other events.

 In recent years sustainable and ethical principles have become increasingly important to us which are reflected in our supply chain.
 Our products and services are predominantly sourced via UK providers.
 We also have joint ventures with key providers including catering.
 We expect the joint venture managements to share our intolerance on Modern Slavery and Human Trafficking.
 E.g. Jockey Club Catering is a joint venture with Compass Group UK, an organisation with an equally strong stance.

 Relevant internal policies include Environmental, Health & Safety, Whistleblowing, Equal Opportunities, Sustainability, Bullying and Harassment, and Purchasing amongst others and provide a means of raising concerns, and as appropriate redress without fear of reprisal.
 Our management structure for each site ensures that we can directly implement our policies and procedures, conduct appropriate training and monitor compliance.

-Our Group purchasing policy requires evidence of a suppliers’ compliance with MSA15.
-In 2017 we received confirmation that our top 80% of supplier by spend comply with the Act.
+Our group purchasing policy requires evidence of a suppliers’ compliance with MSA15.
+We have had confirmation that our top 80% of suppliers by spend comply with the Act.
 Our requirement to comply with the Act has been written in to our standard terms and conditions as well as larger group contracts meaning that all new suppliers are bound by the requirement as well as capturing current suppliers when they renew their contracts.
 It has been made clear to all suppliers that any breach of our agreement could result in immediate termination of that contract.